Vampire Therapist

 Vampire Therapist is a 2024 narrative adventure game and visual novel developed and published by Little Bat Games.
-It was released on July 18, 2024, for Windows and macOS.
+It was released on July 18, 2024, for Windows, macOS, and Linux, and on February 17, 2026 for Nintendo Switch, PlayStation 4, and PlayStation 5.
 The game received positive reviews and was nominated for a BAFTA Games Award.

 Gameplay

 In the game, players take control of Sam Walls, a reformed Wild West gunslinger vampire who becomes a therapist to help other vampires through their psychological struggles.
 The gameplay combines visual novel elements with educational therapy concepts, specifically cognitive behavioral therapy (CBT).
 Players learn to identify and address "cognitive distortions" in their vampire clients' thinking patterns, using real therapeutic techniques that have been vetted by licensed therapists.
 The game features characters from various historical periods, including ancient Greece, Renaissance Italy, Tudor England, and the Bronze Age, each with their own emotional baggage and psychological challenges.
 Players progress through therapy sessions by selecting appropriate therapeutic responses and concepts to help their clients achieve better mental health.